Skip to main content

 Pacific Giant Pumpkin squash Feb 15 Feb 22 Transplant Jun 17 – Jun 27

-Paris Market Carrots root_vegetable Feb 8 Feb 15 Transplant Apr 6 – Apr 11
+Paris Market Carrots root vegetable Feb 8 Feb 15 Transplant Apr 6 – Apr 11

 Paris Yellow Pumpkin squash Feb 15 Feb 22 Transplant Jun 2

-Parsnip root_vegetable Feb 22 Direct Sow Jun 2 – Jul 2
+Parsnip root vegetable Feb 22 Direct Sow Jun 2 – Jul 2

 Pasilla de Oaxaca Hot Peppers pepper Jan 25 Feb 22 Transplant May 8 – May 18